freerange/site/soups/weeknotes/week-224.snip.markdown

 ## Inside Government

-At the beginning of the week, our [GDS](http://digital.cabinetoffice.gov.uk/) colleagues were marking a major milestone - [10 Downing Street](https://www.gov.uk/number10), the [Deputy PM’s office](https://www.gov.uk/dpm), [all 24 of the UK’s central government departments](https://www.gov.uk/government/organisations) and its [embassies around the world](https://www.gov.uk/government/world) are now sharing a single, joined-up presence on the web at [www.gov.uk/government](http://www.gov.uk/government).
+At the beginning of the week, our [GDS](http://digital.cabinetoffice.gov.uk/) colleagues were marking a major milestone - [10 Downing Street](https://www.gov.uk/number10), the [Deputy PM's office](https://www.gov.uk/dpm), [all 24 of the UK's central government departments](https://www.gov.uk/government/organisations) and its [embassies around the world](https://www.gov.uk/government/world) are now sharing a single, joined-up presence on the web at [www.gov.uk/government](http://www.gov.uk/government).

 And Neil Williams eloquently [explained its significance](http://digital.cabinetoffice.gov.uk/2013/04/30/24-departments-later/):